-Illustrations: 37 black-and-white images
+Illustrations: 37 b&w illus.

 From Left to Right: Lucy S. Dawidowicz, the New York Intellectuals, and the Politics of Jewish History is the first comprehensive biography of Dawidowicz (1915–1990), a pioneer historian in the field that is now called Holocaust studies.
 Dawidowicz was a household name in the postwar years, not only because of her scholarship but also due to her political views.
 Dawidowicz, like many other New York intellectuals, was a youthful communist, became an FDR democrat midcentury, and later championed neoconservatism.
 Nancy Sinkoff argues that Dawidowicz’s rightward shift emerged out of living in prewar Poland, watching the Holocaust unfold from New York City, and working with displaced persons in postwar Germany.
 Based on over forty-five archival collections, From Left to Right chronicles Dawidowicz’s life as a window into the major events and issues of twentieth-century Jewish life.

 Lucy Dawidowicz comes alive again with her wisdom and insight, her prescience and unflinching honesty (and her sometimes orneriness).
 This prodigiously researched book takes readers deep inside the world that shaped Dawidowicz and that she documented with passion and courage.

 – Francine Klagsbrun, author of Lioness: Golda Meir and the Nation of Israel